What are Telomeres?

 This popular myth has been around for some time and it provides an excuse to not pay attention to what we eat or how much we move.
 Why bother if your destiny is pre-determined, right?

-However, you are not stuck with your genes.
+However, you are not stuck with your inherited set of genes.
+Your destiny in terms of disease is not a predetermined fate.
 It is still important to change those bad habits.
-We must stop blaming our health problems on a set bad genes and be proactive with achieving good health.
+We must stop blaming our health problems on a set of bad genes and be proactive with achieving good health in spite of our inherited traits.

 What are Telomeres and Why Are They Important?